FTSE 100 rises on industrials boost; Trainline slumps

 The FTSE 100 has gained about 7.9% year-to-date on optimism about strong economic recovery.
 But the index has been trading in a tight range recently as higher inflation has ignited fears that central banks might pare back their support sooner.

-Among other stocks, Trainline tumbled 29.5% to eye its worst day on record.
-Britain said it will create a new public railway operator called Great British Railways which will own and maintain rail infrastructure, collect and set fares and contract private companies to run the trains.
+Among other stocks, Trainline (TRNT.L) tumbled 29.5% to eye its worst day on record.
+Britain said it will create a new public railway operator called Great British Railways which will own and maintain rail infrastructure, collect and set fares and contract private companies to run the trains. read more

 Our Standards: The Thomson Reuters Trust Principles.